ChrisWag91/Inkscape-Lasertools-Plugin/README.md

 ## Features to be implemented / tested
 - Make Laser On/Off command configurable
-- remove G00 instructions witout actual coordinates --> implemented but untested
 - make offsets work
-- check if *Passes* feature works --> should work on contours and infill --> currently untestet on machine
 - make a help section in the ui with the step by step instructions
 - performance improvements / multithreading